Morgan Pressel

 Morgan Pressel (born May 23, 1988) is an American professional golfer and golf commentator who played on the LPGA Tour.
 In 2001, as a 12-year-old, she became the youngest player to qualify for the U.S. Women's Open.
 She was the 2005 American Junior Golf Association (AJGA) Player of the Year, and won the 2006 AJGA Nancy Lopez Award.
-She turned pro at age 17, and is the youngest-ever winner of a modern LPGA major championship, when at age 18 she won the 2007 Kraft Nabisco Championship (now known as the ANA Inspiration) and vaulted to a career-high fourth in the world rankings.
+She turned pro at age 17, and is the youngest-ever winner of a modern LPGA major championship, when at age 18 she won the 2007 Kraft Nabisco Championship (now known as the Chevron Championship) and vaulted to a career-high fourth in the world rankings.
 In early March 2021, she announced she had joined the Golf Channel and NBC Sports to be an analyst and on-course reporter in the 2021 season, while continuing to compete.

 Childhood and family life

 Born in Tampa, Florida, to Mike Pressel and Kathy Krickstein Pressel, she attended Banyan Creek Elementary School, Omni Middle School, and graduated in 2006 from the Saint Andrew's School in Boca Raton, a private school affiliated with the Episcopal Church.
 She has stated that her Jewish faith plays a large role in her life.

 Following her mother's death from breast cancer in September 2003, 15-year-old Pressel moved in with her maternal grandparents, Evelyn and Herb Krickstein, at St. Andrews Country Club in Boca Raton, Florida.
 Her two younger siblings stayed with their father.
 Her grandfather, a retired physician and pathologist, is also her coach.
 The Kricksteins' son and Pressel's uncle is former professional tennis player Aaron Krickstein.

 Pressel's younger sister Madison played collegiate golf for the University of Texas and won on the Symetra Tour in 2014.

 In January 2013, Pressel married Andy Bush, a senior vice president at Octagon Global Events.
 The two met at a pro-am event in 2007.